If statements with Custom Page Data

 </r:if>

-Combining if
+Combining if statements with

 Custom Page Data can yield powerful results.
 This how-to covers the following